On and On (All-4-One album)

 On and On is the fourth album by All-4-One released on June 8, 1999.
 It was their last album on Atlantic Records.
 It features the single "I Will Be Right Here" (which hit #24 on the Adult Contemporary chart) as well as "I Cross My Heart" and "Smile Like Mona Lisa."

+Critical reception

+Stephen Thomas Erlewine of AllMusic noted that the album maintained All-4-One’s signature blend of polished adult contemporary pop and urban soul, praising its smooth production and appeal to existing fans.
+However, he criticized the record for offering little stylistic growth after the group’s four-year break between albums, with few standout songs or memorable melodies.